jedfarm/zipgrade/README.md

 - eMailMacOS.bas does the same for mac, except that for this case the attached file is in .xlsx format
 - RDBMacOutlook.scpt is a script necessary to send emails using Outlook for MacOS.

-The two last files are based on [Ron De Bruin](http://www.rondebruin.nl) previously written code.
+The last three files are based on [Ron De Bruin](http://www.rondebruin.nl) previously written code.

 ## Requirements: